danreeves/dt-exchange/README.md

 ## [Chrome Extension](https://chrome.google.com/webstore/detail/armoury-exchange/hcjihmkcnjkfkaeebhnpjcnnibpoolgc) | [Opera Addon](https://addons.opera.com/en-gb/extensions/details/armoury-exchange/) | [Firefox Addon](https://addons.mozilla.org/en-GB/firefox/addon/armoury-exchange/)

 ## Usage
-1. Install the extension in the browser of your choice, either through the office store or you can install from the source to get the latest versions earlier
+1. Install the extension in the browser of your choice, either through the official store or from the source to get the latest versions earlier
 2. Navigate to the official Darktide accounts page: https://accounts.atoma.cloud

 ## Installing from source